achaykovsky/fluidSimulation/README.md

 2. Reached some improvements on the collisions, but it doesn't get ordered in layers yet.
 Also looks like it doesn't work combined, trying to find out why.

+## 24th Week:
+Done with the exams period(finally!).
+Checked out a few theoris to fix the layers problem.

 # SPH Summary
 The summary is based on the article that is attached [here.](https://people.cs.clemson.edu/~dhouse/courses/817/papers/mueller03.pdf)